-Ley lines, labyrinths, and stone circles
+Ley lines, labyrinths, and stone circles – symbols of wisdom

 We are especially drawn to labyrinths and stone circles and, wherever we happen to be on our travels, we’ll often look out for sacred sites.

-And in Wales, we were delighted to find the ancient huts at South Stack on Anglesey quite by accident.
+And in Wales, we were delighted to find the ancient huts at South Stack on Anglesey, quite by chance.

 Having travelled much of the Celtic world in our van, we like to think that we are tapping into the beliefs of the old ways.

-Just like when looking at a masterpiece, you need a certain state of receptive awareness when travelling on ancient paths and pilgrimages to get the most from the experience.
-The everyday mind-set needs to be left at home!
+Just like when looking at a masterpiece, you need a certain state of receptive awareness when travelling on ancient paths and pilgrimages to get the most learning from the experience.
+The everyday mind-set needs to be left at home.

 It requires a willingness to be open to whatever might happen on the journey, favourable or otherwise; a meditative state, if you like.